 As I did so, it occurred to me that plot analysis could be applied to her other novels and that this would be an interesting subject for a book which would appeal to Christie fans.
 However, I realised that a carefully structured and consistent approach would be required and that I needed to establish, as I subsequently did, that no comprehensive plot analysis of her novels had already been written by another commentator.

-It was now 2005 and I embarked on the task of reading whatever books I could find commenting on her novels and on the writing of detective fiction more generally.
-And, of course, when I then came to analyse and write about the novels themselves over the next ten years, it was necessary for me to re-read them yet more times.
+It was now 2005 and I embarked on the task of reading whatever books I could find which commented on her novels or on the writing of detective fiction more generally.
+And, of course, when I then came to analyse and write about the novels themselves over the next ten years, it was necessary for me to re-read them many more times.

 As I analysed the novels, I found that I was greatly helped by my career as a litigation lawyer: in that role, I had been constantly using forensic skills, that is, analysing complex series of facts and voluminous documents in a disciplined, inquisitive and detailed manner; extracting the key information from them whilst identifying and trying to resolve gaps, problems and inconsistencies; and then presenting the results in a clear, coherent and organised way.

-I retired from Freshfields at the end of 2010 and was then able to dedicate more time to the book at home in Wimbledon, where I live with my wife Linda who is a Master of Wine.
+I retired from Freshfields at the end of 2010 and was then able to dedicate more time to writing about the novels, at home in Wimbledon, where I live with my wife Linda who is a Master of Wine.
 We have two adult children.
 And a very chatty cat.